 Regarding privacy: Mailfence helps users to reclaim their email privacy.
 We keep their account data private.
 Our end-to-end encrypted and digitally signed emails make it technically impossible for any of the intermediary to access or temper with the message content or claim its ownership.

-Also, we have never commercialized our databases and are locally hosted in Belgium, where all of users’ data legally falls under the tight umbrella of Belgian data protection laws.
+Also, we have never commercialized our databases and are locally hosted in Belgium, where all of the users’ data legally falls under the tight umbrella of Belgian data protection laws.
 All of this combines with our strong privacy oriented belief ‘Privacy is a right’.
 We want to help our users to reclaim their online privacy.

 Email protocols (as we use them today) leak a lot of meta-data (to, from, IP address…) which brings us to the second aspect of anonymity.
 Mailfence has taken several measures that apply to both end-to-end encrypted and plain-text emails.
-For e.g., stripping the IP address from emails, collecting as few information as possible, having strict log deletion policies, … Also, for better anonymity – we encourage users to use Tor over a reliable VPN.
+For e.g., stripping the IP address from emails, collecting as little information as possible, having strict log deletion policies, … Also, for better anonymity – we encourage users to use Tor over a reliable VPN.

 Anonymster: Does Mailfence work in countries with a strong censorship like China?

 Mailfence works in all regions, without any issues.
 In countries that may block Mailfence access, we advise users to access us via Tor network.
-We are strong believers of net neutrality and advocate all efforts to make internet an open and sustainable place.
+We are strong believers of net neutrality and advocate all efforts to make the internet an open and sustainable place.

 We donate 15% of our annual Pro plan revenue to Electronic Frontier Foundation and to the European Digital Rights Foundation to support the fight for online privacy and digital freedom.